-While HIV is now a manageable long-term condition, many people who receive an HIV-positive diagnosis report feeling confused, isolated and scared.
+While HIV is now an easily treatable long-term medical condition, many people who receive an HIV-positive diagnosis report feeling confused, isolated and scared.
 These are natural responses and can be difficult to manage.
-But remember, HIV is not a death sentence.
-Nor is it something to be ashamed of.
+But remember, HIV is nothing to be ashamed of.
 Many people living with HIV are able to lead long, healthy lives with proper medical care and the support of loved ones.